PilotDimitri/.vimrc/README.md

 2. Run `nnn` or `n` in bash
 3. If you want to open a file in vim run type `e`
 4. If you want to exit in a current directory type `^G
+5. If you want to exit press `q